andymckay/cleardjango/text/recipe_04.rst

     ;
     COMMIT;

 So we've got a model, how do we create a record in the database of this?

-It's pretty simple, create an instance of the class, assign values to the fields and then call the save method on the class.
+1. Create an instance of the class.
+2. Assign values to the fields.
+3. Call save method on the class.

 For example:

 .. code-block:: python
     :linenos: